 BSc in Economics, 2012

-I study the consequences of consumer inattention to aggregate inflation on the transmission of macroeconomic shocks.
-I provide a theory where consumers acquire information about prices from their shopping experiences and use this information to learn about inflation.
-The key feature of the theory is that inattention anchors households’ perceptions about inflation, but the degree of anchoring is endogenous and depends on structural features of the economy.
-I show that this information friction alone simultaneously affects the aggregate demand and supply sides of the economy, propagating and amplifying the impact of demand shocks on output.
-Price stickiness exacerbates the propagation created by consumer inattention, and the interaction of both frictions can be larger than the total effect of each friction considered in isolation.
-I use the model to show analytically and quantitatively how a change in the conduct of monetary policy can simultaneously explain the anchoring of households’ inflation expectations, the flattening of the Phillips curve, and the lower volatility and persistence of inflation observed in the last decades.
-The theory suggests that such a policy change also has an unintended consequence: It makes the economy more vulnerable to exogenous shifts in aggregate demand.
+Consumers rely on their shopping experiences to form beliefs about inflation.
+In other words, they learn by shopping.
+I study the consequences of this information friction for the transmission of macroeconomic shocks.
+I introduce learning by shopping in the benchmark New Keynesian model and show that this friction anchors households’ beliefs about inflation.
+However, the degree of anchoring is endogenous and depends on the model’s structural features, including the monetary policy stance.
+Learning by shopping propagates the impact of demand shocks on output, even when prices are flexible.
+Price stickiness exacerbates this propagation, and the interaction of both frictions can be larger than the sum of the effects of each friction considered separately.
+Moreover, learning by shopping makes the slope of the Phillips curve a function of the degree of anchoring.
+For this reason, a more hawkish monetary policy can simultaneously anchor households’ inflation expectations, flatten the Phillips curve, and lower the volatility and persistence of inflation.
+The model suggests that such a policy also has an unintended consequence: It makes the economy more vulnerable to exogenous shifts in aggregate demand.